CosmoNaught/MINTe-python/README.md

 powershell -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```

-Then create a new project and install MINTer:
+Then create a new project and install MINTe:

 ```bash
 # Create a new project directory